 Hubbard patented his “Sports Theatre for Golf” idea in 1951, but no one ever bought it.
 His concept was simply 20 years ahead of its time.
 In the 1970s, weekly Ryder Cup-type events were held among pro golfers under the International Professional Golf League, which was founded by American Basketball Association co-founder Constantine Seredin and architect William F. Mitchell.
 Interestingly, Beman, then a tour player, played in at least one of these events.
 Though he might've had the idea for stadium golf already, the idea pre-dated him in some ways.
 But the PGA Tour commissioner, who our Jerry Tarde calls the most important sports commissioner of all time for bringing the PGA Tour from a mom-and-pop organization to a global leader in pro sports, deserves the credit for having the vision for creating and running the TPC network.

-The PGA Tour visited fourth straight TPC-branded course in the middle of the 2017-2018 PGA Tour season—at TPC Deere Run, Old White TPC at the Greenbrier Resort, TPC Potomac at Avenel Farm in Maryland and TPC River Highlands in Cromwell, Conn. for the Travelers Championship.
-With the tour heading to TPC Boston this week for the FedEx Cup's Dell Technologies, here's a look at the best TPC courses—ranked in the order our Golf Digest course-ranking panelists scored them based on our most recent America's 100 Greatest Golf Courses ranking and Best in State rankings.
+Over a four-event span, the PGA Tour visits a TPC-branded course three times in the 2018-2019 season—TPC River Highlands in Cromwell, Conn.; TPC Twin Cities in Blaine, Minn.; and TPC Deere Run in Silvis, Ill. for the John Deere Classic.
+And the tour returns to TPC Southwind for what will now be a WGC after the Open Championship.
+Here's a look at the best TPC courses—ranked in the order our Golf Digest course-ranking panelists scored them based on our most recent America's 100 Greatest Golf Courses ranking and Best in State rankings.

-8 .
+9 .
 TPC Harding Park, San Francisco: Right along Lake Merced, it's tough to beat Harding Park for public golf in San Francisco.
 Massive cypress trees line most of the fairways of the layout by Willie Watson and Sam Whiting, who also designed Olympic Club.
-TPC Harding Park, named after president Warren G. Harding and purchased by the TPC network of courses in 2010, has hosted the 1937 and 1956 U.S. Amateur Public Links, the 2009 Presidents Cup, annual Charles Schwab Cup events, and will host the 2020 PGA Championship.
+TPC Harding Park, named after president Warren G. Harding, has hosted the 1937 and 1956 U.S. Amateur Public Links, the 2009 Presidents Cup, annual Charles Schwab Cup events, and will host the 2020 PGA Championship.

 Other notable TPC courses: